 Take this medicine only when you are in moderate withdrawal.
 This is the point when you feel like you want to use or inject to prevent more withdrawal symptoms.

 It’s important that you feel really sick before you take your first dose of buprenorphine/naloxone.
 If you take it before you feel really sick, it can make your symptoms much worse.

 Each dose of buprenorphine/naloxone is 2 mg.
 Be sure to wait at least 1 hour in between doses.
-Record the time you take each dose on a piece of paper or in the notes app on your phone.
+Record the time you take each dose on the Instructions for Leaving the Hospital – Day 1 Worksheet, on a piece of paper or in the notes app on your phone to help keep track of your doses.
+Have it ready for your community clinic appointment.

 Take your first dose.
 It will take 30 to 45 minutes for this medicine to start working.